-Hope House is metro-Denver’s only resource providing free self-sufficiency programs to teen moms, including Residential, GED, and College & Career Programs.
+Hope House is metro-Denver’s only resource providing free self-sufficiency programs to parenting teen moms, including Residential, High School & GED and College & Career Programs.
 Additional supportive services include parenting and healthy relationships classes, an Early Learning Program, health and wellness, financial literacy and personal growth classes as well as certified counseling, all designed to prepare them for long-term independence.
 Hope House relies on numerous volunteers and local business partnerships to accomplish its mission.

 If you’re a teen mom who needs help, or know someone who is, visit our I’m New, What’s Next page to apply!

 Hope House Colorado’s Residential Program offers a safe, stable home for teen moms in our programs who have become homeless or are living in an unsafe environment.
 Our 12-bedroom home provides our moms up to a week of respite care, up to nine months of transitional housing or up to two years of comprehensive programming.
 While at the house, our moms are engaged and challenged through an individual growth plan, learning to incorporate healthy routines into daily life while living with their children and their peers in a safe, supportive environment.

 We offer a variety of components designed to help teen moms become self-sufficient members of their community who are also nurturing, loving parents.
 We offer a menu-style approach to services that allows our teen moms to define their own goals and then select the components that will help them reach those goals.